MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/ns-winsplp-_printprovidor.md

 ### -field fpAddMonitor

 (Optional.
 Can be NULL.)
-Pointer to the provider's **AddMonitor** function (described in the Windows SDK documentation).
-If the provider does not support the specified monitor, it must supply ERROR_INVALID_NAME to SetLastError before returning **FALSE**.
+Pointer to the provider's **AddMonitor** function.
+If the provider does not support the specified monitor, it must supply ERROR_INVALID_NAME to [SetLastError](https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-setlasterror) before returning **FALSE**.

 ### -field fpDeleteMonitor

 (Optional.
 Can be NULL.)
-Pointer to the provider's **DeleteMonitor** function (described in the Windows SDK documentation).
-If the provider does not support the specified monitor, it must supply ERROR_INVALID_NAME to SetLastError before returning **FALSE**.
+Pointer to the provider's **DeleteMonitor** function.
+If the provider does not support the specified monitor, it must supply ERROR_INVALID_NAME to [SetLastError](https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-setlasterror) before returning **FALSE**.

 ### -field fpResetPrinter

 (Optional.
 Can be NULL.)
-Pointer to the provider's **ResetPrinter** function (described in the Windows SDK documentation).
+Pointer to the provider's **ResetPrinter** function.

 ### -field fpGetPrinterDriverEx

 (Optional.
 Can be NULL.)
-Pointer to the provider's **GetPrinterDriverEx** function (described in the Windows SDK documentation).
+Pointer to the provider's **GetPrinterDriverEx** function.
 If GetPrinterDriverEx is not supported, the router attempts to call GetPrinterDriver.

 ### -field fpFindFirstPrinterChangeNotification

 (Optional.
 Can be NULL.)
-Pointer to the provider's **FindFirstPrinterChangeNotification** function (described in the Windows SDK documentation).
+Pointer to the provider's **FindFirstPrinterChangeNotification** function.

 ### -field fpFindClosePrinterChangeNotification

 (Optional.
 Can be NULL.)
-Pointer to the provider's **FindClosePrinterChangeNotification** function (described in the Windows SDK documentation).
+Pointer to the provider's **FindClosePrinterChangeNotification** function.

 ### -field fpAddPortEx

 (Optional.
 Can be NULL.)
-Pointer to the provider's **AddPortEx** function (described in the Windows SDK documentation).
-If the provider does not support the specified port, it must supply ERROR_NOT_SUPPORTED to SetLastError before returning **FALSE**.
+Pointer to the provider's **AddPortEx** function.
+If the provider does not support the specified port, it must supply ERROR_NOT_SUPPORTED to [SetLastError](https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-setlasterror) before returning **FALSE**.

 ### -field fpShutDown